 Stones like marble, granite, and quartz are timeless, trendy additions to your home.

-In combination with wood base, you can use them in so many places, and learning how to do it yourself is not that hard.
+In combination with wood, you can use these stones in so many places.
+And the best part if learning how to do it yourself is not that hard.

 If you are thinking about building a beautiful piece of furniture or replacing your old wooden countertops with granite, then learning how to glue marble and wood together is an excellent place to start.